Kyra: "Who's the Better Killer?"

 - The Lord of the Rings

-- The Two Towers began the competition, and featured several exchanges on the theme:
+- The Two Towers has the beginning of the competition, and featured several exchanges on the theme:

 Gimli: Legolas!
 Two already!

-(later in the battle, as the camera pans away, his cries echoing throughout the battlefield...)
+(later in the battle, Gimli stands between two siege ladders and kills an Uruk when it reaches the top, then kills one on the other ladder.
+As the camera pans away, his cries echoing throughout the battlefield...)

 (and finally, in the Extended Edition, after the battle)